haannguyen/haannguyen.github.io/_pages/about.md

   - /about.html
 ---
 Hi!
 My name is Ha An Nguyen. <br>
 I graduated from the Chemistry PhD program at Emory University in Dec 2021 working on bacterial translation regulation in [Dr. Christine Dunham's lab](http://www.biochem.emory.edu/dunham/).
-Currently, I am working on the RNA Exosome in [Dr. Christopher Lima's lab](https://www.mskcc.org/research/ski/labs/christopher-lima) at the Sloan Kettering Institute (MSKCC).
+I was working on the RNA Exosome in [Dr. Christopher Lima's lab](https://www.mskcc.org/research/ski/labs/christopher-lima) at the Memorial Sloan Kettering Cancer Center (MSKCC) as postdoc. <br>

-(Main) areas of interest: structural biology, RNA
+Currently, I am a Clinical Chemistry Fellow at the Mayo Clinic.

-Like all structural biologists, I also have a cat!
+I also have a cat!
 Her scientific usefulness is still to be determined. <br>
 <img src="images/NE-CAT.jpg" alt="best cat" style="width:200px">